EYELID SURGERY (BLEPHAROPLASTY)

 Most patients experience little or no discomfort following eyelid surgery and find that any discomfort is relieved by taking a mild analgesic.
 Following surgery, patients are instructed on cleaning the incisions and the application of antibiotic eye ointment when indicated.
 Some swelling and bruising may develop after the procedure.
 Cold compresses, as well as head elevation, enhances healing and relieves discomfort.
 As time passes, the incisions for both the upper and lower eyelids blend in with the surrounding skin and are easily camouflaged.
 The skin at the outer corners of the eye is thicker and takes a bit longer to heal.

-Most patients can return to near normal activity within a few days of the surgery and can anticipate a marked improvement in the appearance of their eyes.
+Most patients can return to near-normal activity within a few days of the surgery and can anticipate a marked improvement in the appearance of their eyes.
 This is often accompanied by a feeling of tightness in the eyelids that may last a few weeks.
-Bags and bulges are significantly reduced, if not completely eliminated.
-Some patients may actually experience slight improvement in their eyesight or peripheral vision as a result of the removal of excess skin.
+Bags and bulges are significantly reduced if not completely eliminated.
+Some patients may actually experience a slight improvement in their eyesight or peripheral vision as a result of the removal of excess skin.

 For those patients with a sunken look to their lower eyelid area, fat transfer to these areas combined with a chemical peel can help restore a more youthful contour from the lash to the cheek area.
 Normally, the reason for this loss of volume is due to the descent of cheek tissue away from the rim of the eye socket.
 This type of restoration has been extremely popular during the past decade because it is a relatively minor, but extremely successful, procedure.